Business-Related Hospitality and Entertainment Expenditures

-Expenditures for meals may be allowed if the meeting is agenda driven, concerns official UTSA business, includes two or more employees and is scheduled during a regular meal time.
+Expenditures for meals may be allowed if the meeting is agenda driven, concerns official UTSA business, includes two or more employees and is scheduled during a regular mealtime.
 UTSA funds should not be used for social lunches between two or more UTSA employees.
 Light refreshments at meetings may be allowed at the discretion of the administrator.

-Events hosted to generate the goodwill of prospective donors or donations to UTSA.
+These are events hosted to generate the goodwill of prospective donors or donations to UTSA.

 NOTE: Ticket purchases for UTSA and non-UTSA athletic events are allowed for official UTSA business only; the business purpose for the use of tickets and event attendees must be tracked for audit purposes.